to help empower, offer choices for families in Hawai`i

 About

-Obviously I am very passionate about helping mommy’s to know their choices, be empowered and love their pregnancies and birth.
+Obviously I am very passionate about helping mommy’s to know their choices, be empowered by their pregnancies and birth.

 I knew deep inside me that I wanted and could have had a home birth…I had non complicated pregnancies and after my first baby, I knew for sure that I could have a baby in my own home.
 Unfortunately I let others comments and the feelings of not wanting to go against ‘the norm’ rule again and my second birth was worrisome to me.
 The feelings of which I suppressed and didn’t even really know I had until I saw the film.